Get to know your OTs

 She has completed programs and trainings related to Chronic Pain, Fibromyalgia, Long COVID, and ME/CFS, and holds certifications in Empowered Relief and Mental Health First Aid — all which have supported her in providing care to her patients.

-Sarah is also involved in the Pennsylvania Area Health Education Center (AHEC), where she is the Director of the AHEC Scholars program in the Southwestern PA region.
+Sarah is also involved in the Pennsylvania Area Health Education Center (AHEC), where she is the Director of the Health Career Pathways programming in the Southwestern PA region.
 The program enhances the competencies of health professional students to provide care to underserved and underrepresented populations.
 Additionally, Sarah serves as the Occupational Therapy Clinical Coordinator at the Birmingham Free Clinic in Pittsburgh, overseeing OT service delivery and coordinating student volunteers to enhance their education.

 "TEA Time" is an acronym for Time, Empathy, and Attention.
 These elements are essential not only for fostering a strong therapeutic relationship between healthcare providers and patients but also for nurturing self-care.

 Attention: Paying close attention to the unique needs and experiences of each patient allows for personalized care.
-I focus on the details that make each person’s situation distinct, ensuring that the strategies and skills I provide are tailored to enhance their ability to function despite the limitations imposed by their condition.
+We focus on the details that make each person’s situation distinct, ensuring that the strategies and skills we provide are tailored to enhance their ability to function despite the limitations imposed by their condition.

 Chronic conditions are overwhelming.
-I guide patients using education, support, and a personalized approach.
-By integrating Time, Empathy, and Attention into my practice and prioritizing collaborative care, I help individuals develop the skills and strategies needed to improve their capacity to live fulfilling lives despite the challenges they face.
+We guide patients using education, support, and a personalized approach.
+By integrating Time, Empathy, and Attention into my practice and prioritizing collaborative care, we help individuals develop the skills and strategies needed to improve their capacity to live fulfilling lives despite the challenges they face.